 Does earlobe surgery hurt?

-How much is earlobe repair surgery?
+How much is earlobe surgery?

 The cost of your earlobe surgery will vary depending on the specifications of your procedure.
-This cost will factor in the location, anesthesia, facility fees, surgical fees, and post-surgical dressings.
+This cost will factor in the geographical location, anesthesia, facility fees, surgical fees, and post-surgical dressings.

 Does insurance cover earlobe surgery?